Skin metastases are secondary breast cancers that form on or just below the skin.

 - a firm, painless nodule (small lump) or a number of nodules of different sizes

-Sometimes the symptoms of skin metastases, such as redness and inflammation, may look like cellulitis (infection of the skin).
-Skin metastases can also cause lymphoedema (swelling of the arm, hand or breast area).
+Sometimes the symptoms of skin metastases, such as redness and inflammation, may look like an infection of the skin called cellulitis.

-Your specialist will examine you and look at your skin.
-They’ll also discuss any other symptoms you might have.
+A member of your treatment team will examine you and look at your skin.
+They’ll also discuss any other symptoms you have.

-To confirm a diagnosis of secondary breast cancer in the skin, a punch biopsy may be performed.
-For this you’ll be given a local anaesthetic before a tiny cutter device is used to take a very small piece of tissue from the area.
+To confirm a diagnosis of secondary breast cancer in the skin, you may have a punch biopsy.
+You’ll be given a local anaesthetic before a tiny cutter device is used to take a very small piece of tissue from the area.
 It’s not unusual for the area to bleed a little after the biopsy so you’ll usually be given a small dressing or plaster afterwards.